Philosophy of futility

-Philosophy of futility is a phrase coined in 1928 by Columbia University marketing professor Paul Nystrom to describe an increasingly prevalent outlook which, he believed, induced a greater demand for fashionable products.
+Philosophy of futility refers to a tendency to become quickly bored and, consequently, a continual appetite for newness and change.
+The phrase was coined in 1928 by Columbia University marketing professor Paul Nystrom to describe the increasingly prevalent outlook which, he believed, induced a greater demand for fashionable products.
 The growth of industrialization had brought about a narrowing of interests, contacts, and achievements for many people in the Western world.
-Such conditions of life, Nystrom observed, encourage a tendency to become quickly bored and, consequently, a continual appetite for newness and change and a greater interest in goods in which fashion dominates, such as apparel, automobiles, and home furnishings.
+Such conditions of life, Nystrom observed, encourage quick boredom and a greater interest in goods in which fashion dominates, such as apparel, automobiles, and home furnishings.

 The following is a quotation from Nystrom's Economics of Fashion (1928), often cited by historians and analysts of marketing, consumerism, and commercialism: